Running in Autumn: What to do to Keep Motivated

 To be prepared is to be ready for that soft autumn breeze turning into a wintery frost on a morning or evening.
 With the sub zero weather comes more risk to your delicate extremities.
 With each puff of dry ice breath let’s consider if it’s time to pop on the running friendly hat and gloves?

 As the weather shifts gears through the seasons so does the terrain and surface you run on.
 You don’t want to be slipping around like Bambi.
-Depending on the terrain you choose to run on – tarmac to trail – you’ll need the right run-wear (and fitted well too) to complement it.
+Depending on the terrain you choose to run on – tarmac to trail – you’ll need the right running shoes (and fitted well too) to complement it.

 Yet, the way you present yourself and the materials you use are only one part of your running experience.
 In 2020 Strava completed the largest ever motivational running study with 25,000 runners and found that the majority of respondents fell into the ‘reluctant runner’ bracket.
 What this means is many of you will find the perceived negatives of running outweigh the positives in your first year at it.
-In light of this we need the best motivational strategies to keep you going, here’s our pick
+In light of this we need the best motivational strategies to keep you going, here’s our picks.

 Running in the summer can be a pleasurable experience when the heat isn’t too much.
 As you run more the body temperature rises more.
 And this makes sense why running on a crisp fresh autumnal day is so beneficial.
 It’s cool and refreshing and your temperature becomes more regulated to keep you running longer.